 Marilyne Andersen was the Dean of the School of Architecture, Civil & Environmental Engineering (ENAC) from 2013 to 2018 and is the Chair of the Scientific Commission for the development of the smart living lab in Fribourg, Switzerland.
-Before joining EPFL, she was Associate Professor in the Building Technology Group of the School of Architecture & Planning at the Massachusetts Institute of Technology (MIT) in Cambridge, MA, USA and Head of the MIT Daylighting Lab that she founded in 2004.
+Before joining EPFL, she was Assistant then Associate Professor tenure-track in the Building Technology Group of the School of Architecture & Planning at the Massachusetts Institute of Technology (MIT) in Cambridge, MA, USA and Head of the MIT Daylighting Lab that she founded in 2004.

-Marilyne Andersen holds a Master of Science in Physics and specialized in daylighting through her PhD in Building Physics at EPFL in the Solar Energy and Building Physics Laboratory and as a Visiting Scholar in the Building Technologies Department of the Lawrence Berkeley National Laboratory, CA, USA.
+Marilyne Andersen holds a Master of Science in Physics and specialized in daylighting through her PhD in Building Physics at EPFL in the Solar Energy & Building Physics Laboratory, and as a Visiting Scholar in the Building Technologies Department of the Lawrence Berkeley National Laboratory, CA, USA.

-She participated in the 3rd LafargeHolcim Roundtable on “Re-materializing Construction” at the Institute for Lightweight Structures & Conceptual Design (ILEK) at the University of Stuttgart, Germany in March 2018, and moderated the LafargeHolcim Awards Lab workshop on the architectural/building scale in Mexico City in September 2018.
+Marilyne Andersen participated in the 3rd LafargeHolcim Roundtable on “Re-materializing Construction” at the Institute for Lightweight Structures & Conceptual Design (ILEK) at the University of Stuttgart, Germany in March 2018, and moderated the LafargeHolcim Awards Lab workshop on the architectural/building scale in Mexico City in September 2018.
 She will be a workshop moderator for Shifting the flows, pulling the strings: Stocks, flows, and their dynamics at the 6th International LafargeHolcim Forum for Sustainable Construction to be held in Cairo, Egypt in April 2019.